India election 2024: What you need to know

 Not a single vote was cast there in 2019 by the indigenous Shompen tribal community.

-This time, polling officials will also trek six hours carrying electronic voting machines (EVMs) machines on mules to Luguthang village in Arunachal Pradesh, in north-east India, to collect the ballots of 49 voters.
+This time, polling officials will also trek for six hours carrying electronic voting machines (EVMs) on mules to Luguthang village in Arunachal Pradesh, in north-east India, to collect the ballots of 49 voters.

 In this election, 5.5 million EVMs will be used.
 The EVMs will let people choose between a number of candidates in their constituency, or even pick “none of the above”.